kunlun-wu/mlms-final/nic-raffaele-kunlun-wu/README.md

 # 1. `main.py`
-- Contains all the functions for our own model development
+- Contains all the functions for model training
+- `run_everything` function provides a simple framework to configure training
 - The training scripts were loaded under the same directory, organized before uploading